 From Ryder Cup hosts to PGA championship courses, it’s time to play a round of golf at these wonderful Leeds clubs.

 Now that lockdown has been eased, you can get back on the golf course, but where should you go?
 As always, we’ve got your back with our guide to golfing in Leeds.
-Every course on this list is either open or reopening soon, so you can get a round in with someone from your own household or another.
+Every course on this list is now open, so you can get a round in with someone from your own household or another.
 Strict social distancing measures apply and there are some restrictions, so make sure you check with the course in advance.